romielmellizacomputo/BizCORE/README.md

 4. **INTELLECTUAL PROPERTY RIGHTS**
    - All intellectual property rights are retained by Romiel Melliza Computo.
-   - The name “BizNestSheets”, “Se-Preneurs Alliance”, and all associated tools are **trademarks** of their respective owner.
+   - The name “BizCORE”, “Se-Preneurs Alliance”, and all associated tools are **trademarks** of their respective owner.

 5. **LEGAL CONSEQUENCES**
    - Any person or group found violating this license may be subject to legal action under Philippine law and international IP enforcement regulations.
    - This includes individuals caught distributing, sharing, or replicating source code without written consent.

 6. **PERMISSION TO ACCESS**
-   - To request access to any BizNestSheets-CORE tool:
+   - To request access to any BizCORE tool:
      - Send a request to **romielmellizacomputo@gmail.com**
      - Include your **Se-Preneurs Alliance Membership ID**
      - Specify the tool you wish to use